+PHMSA has the sole authority to make all determinations on whether GCPC and/or GSPC have complied with the specified conditions of this special permit.

+1 Annual reports must be received by PHMSA by the last day of the month in which the Special Permit is dated.
+For example, the annual report for a Special Permit dated March 4, 2008, must be received by PHMSA no later than March 31st each year beginning in 2009.

-- 1) PHMSA has the sole authority to make all determinations on whether GSPC has complied with the specified conditions of this special permit. - 2) Should GSPC fail to comply with any of the specified conditions of this special permit, PHMSA may revoke this special permit and require GSPC to comply with the regulatory requirements in 49 CFR §§ 192.111 and 192.201. - 3) PHMSA may revoke, suspend or modify a special permit based on any finding listed in 49 CFR § 190.341(h)(1) and require GSPC to comply with the regulatory requirements in 49 CFR §§ 192.111 and 192.201. - 4) Should PHMSA revoke, suspend or modify a special permit based on any finding listed in 49 CFR § 190.341(h)(1), PHMSA will notify GSPC in writing of the proposed action and provide GSPC an opportunity to show cause why the action should not be taken unless PHMSA determines that taking such action is immediately necessary to avoid the risk of significant harm to persons, property or the environment (see 49 CFR § 190.341(h)(2)). - 5) The terms and conditions of any corrective action order, compliance order or other order applicable to a pipeline facility covered by this special permit will take precedence over the terms of this special permit in accordance with 49 CFR § 190.341(h)(4).
+2) Should GCPC and/or GSPC fail to comply with any of the specified conditions of this special permit, PHMSA may revoke this special permit and require GCPC and/or GSPC to comply with the regulatory requirements in 49 CFR §§ 192.111 and 192.201.

+3) PHMSA may revoke, suspend or modify a special permit based on any finding listed in 49 CFR § 190.341(h)(1) and require GCPC and/or GSPC to comply with the regulatory requirements in 49 CFR §§ 192.111 and 192.201.

+4) Should PHMSA revoke, suspend or modify a special permit based on any finding listed in 49 CFR § 190.341(h)(1), PHMSA will notify GCPC and/or GSPC in writing of the proposed action and provide GCPC and/or GSPC an opportunity to show cause why the action should not be taken unless PHMSA determines that taking such action is immediately necessary to avoid the risk of significant harm to persons, property or the environment (see 49 CFR

+§ 190.341(h)(2)).

+5) The terms and conditions of any corrective action order, compliance order or other order applicable to a pipeline facility covered by this special permit will take precedence over the terms of this special permit in accordance with 49 CFR § 190.341(h)(4).